harjeet-blue/Will_Hero_Game/Will_Hero/README.md

 ## Folder Structure

-The workspace contains two folders by default, where:
+The workspace contains these folders, where:

 - `src`: the folder to maintain sources  ( has all the .java and .fxml files)
 - `lib`: the folder to maintain dependencies